 Mark Rhys Burke, Senior Account Executive, Pilgrim Quality Solutions, an IQVIA company

-In May 2017, the European Union (EU) embarked upon a three-year transition period designed to give medical device manufacturers time to comply with new regulatory requirements.
+Two years ago, the European Union (EU) embarked upon a three-year transition period designed to give medical device manufacturers time to comply with new regulatory requirements.
 The enforcement deadline for compliance with the Medical Device Regulation (EU MDR) is May 26, 2020.
 That deadline is looming large for everyone in the industry.

 That said, I regularly speak to individuals who express trepidation about this rapidly approaching date.
 They simply don’t have the necessary documents and data prepared to meet the stringent new requirements – and they’re not alone.
 A recent survey of more than 200 regulatory and quality leaders at major medical device companies showed that 78% of those polled did not have sufficient understanding of the new regulations.